Cyndi Lauper: 1989–1992: A Night to Remember and marriage

-A Night to Remember – Lauper's third album – was released in the spring of 1989.
-The album had one hit, the No. 6 single "I Drove All Night", originally recorded by Roy Orbison, three years before his death on December 6, 1988.
+A Night to Remember – Lauper's third studio album – was released on May 9, 1989.
+The album had one U.S. hit, the No. 6 single "I Drove All Night", originally recorded by Roy Orbison in 1987, though Lauper's version came out first, and Orbison's version was not released until 1991.
 Lauper received a Grammy nomination for Best Female Rock Vocal Performance at the 1990 Grammy Awards for "I Drove All Night", but overall album sales for A Night to Remember were down.
 The music video for the album's song "My First Night Without You" was one of the first to be closed-captioned for the hearing impaired.

-Because of a friendship with Yoko Ono, Lauper took part in the May 1990 John Lennon tribute concert in Liverpool, performing the Beatles song "Hey Bulldog", and the John Lennon song "Working Class Hero".
-She also took part in Ono and Lennon's son Sean's project called "The Peace Choir", performing a new version of Lennon's "Give Peace a Chance".
+Due to a friendship with Yoko Ono, Lauper took part in the May 1990 John Lennon tribute concert in Liverpool, performing the Beatles song "Hey Bulldog", and the John Lennon song "Working Class Hero".
+She also took part in Ono and Lennon's son Sean's project called the Peace Choir, performing a new version of Lennon's "Give Peace a Chance".

 On November 24, 1991, Lauper married actor David Thornton.
+Also that year she starred in the comedy mystery film Off and Running with David Keith.

 1993–1995: Hat Full of Stars and Twelve Deadly Cyns

-Lauper's fourth album Hat Full of Stars was released in June 1993 and was met with critical acclaim, but failed commercially, unsupported by her label.
-The album, which tackled such topics as homophobia, spousal abuse, racism, and abortion sold fewer than 120,000 copies in the United States and peaked at No. 112 on the Billboard charts.
-The video for the album's song "Sally's Pigeons" features the then-unknown Julia Stiles as the young Cyndi.
+Lauper's fourth studio album Hat Full of Stars was released on May 21, 1993, and was met with critical acclaim, but failed commercially, unsupported by her label.
+The album, which tackled such topics as homophobia, domestic violence, racism, and abortion sold fewer than 120,000 copies in the United States and peaked at No. 112 on the Billboard charts.
+The music video for the album's song "Sally's Pigeons" features the then-unknown Julia Stiles as the young Cyndi.

-In 1993, Lauper returned to acting, playing Michael J. Fox's ditzy secretary in Life with Mikey.
-She also won an Emmy Award for her role as Marianne Lugasso in the sitcom Mad About You.
+In 1993, Lauper returned to acting, playing Michael J. Fox's ditzy secretary in the poorly received comedy flop film Life with Mikey.
+However, she won an Emmy Award for her guest role as Marianne Lugasso in the television sitcom Mad About You.